stanfordfast/stanfordfast.github.io/_pages/funding.md

 ---

-FAST is currently funded by the generous support of the Stanford Office of Science Outreach,
+FAST is currently funded by the generous support of the Stanford Office of Community Engagement,
 Stanford Biosciences,
 the Graduate Student Council,
 the Stanford Office of the Vice Provost for Graduate Education through Diversity and Inclusion Innovation Funds (DIF),